MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

    After you select the **Approval Type**, more parameters are now available.

-1. In the Copilot chat window, enter the following prompt:
+1. In the Copilot chat window, enter the following prompt and submit:

-    **Add "New expense report received" as the Title parameter for the Start and wait for an approval action**
+    `Add "New expense report received" as the Title parameter for the Start and wait for an approval action`

    It takes a few seconds for Copilot to process the prompt.